A favourite of mine for many years, Navroze seemed like the perfect opportunity to make this for my dessert table.

 2 tbsp sugar

-Prepare two pans approximately 24 cm/ 9 1/2 inch.
-Line with a parchment in each and butter it well.
+Prepare two pans, approximately 24 cm/ 9 1/2 inch.
+Line each with parchment paper and butter thoroughly.

-In a food processor pulse together the walnut, flour, baking powder and salt.
+In a food processor, pulse together the walnuts, flour, baking powder, and salt.
 The mixture should be like "crumbs" and not fine.

-With an electric beater beat the egg yolks, sugar, coffee granules and vanilla .
-Whip for 10 minutes until light and fluffy.
+With an electric beater, beat the egg yolks, sugar, coffee granules, and vanilla for 10 minutes, until light and fluffy.

-In another bowl beat the egg whites until light and foamy, slowly adding the sugar half way through.
-The egg whites should not be dry and beaten only until soft peaks are formed.
+In another bowl, beat the egg whites until light and foamy, slowly adding the sugar half way through.
+The egg whites should not be dried and beaten only until soft peaks are formed.

-Now fold in 1/3rd of the egg white.
-Alternate by adding 1/2 the walnut crumbs.
-Repeat with egg white, walnut and finishing it off with egg whites.
+Fold in one-third of the egg whites.
+Alternate by adding half the walnut crumbs.
+Repeat with egg white, walnut, and finish it off with egg whites.

 Divide the batter in two, pouring it into the prepared pans.

 The cakes should start to leave the sides of the pan.
-Run a knife immediately.
+Run a knife all around while still warm.
 Allow it to cool completely.

-Over turn and ice with cream, sprinkle with caramel place the second layer of cake.
-Cover with cream and decorate with slivers of caramel.
+Overturn and ice with cream.
+Put the second layer of cake on top and sprinkle with caramel.
+Cover with creme and decorate with slivers of caramel.

 2 cups chilled whipping cream